To learn more about keyword research, check out the keyword chapter of our recently updated SEO guide.

 The keywords driving organic traffic can be seen in Google Analytics using the Organic Search Traffic report.
 This can be found by navigating the following sequence within the right sidebar: Traffic Sources>Sources>Search>Organic.

-In order to see the specific keywords generating traffic, ensure “Keyword” is selected as the Primary Dimension.
+To see the specific keywords generating traffic, ensure “Keyword” is selected as the Primary Dimension.

 Since this provides a list of keywords that are already sending traffic to the website, it is often the case that this traffic is generated because the keywords have some organic presence in one or more search engines.
 Optimizing against those keywords provides the opportunity to rank higher in the search engines in which the site is already ranking as well as infiltrating the organic results of additional search engines.
 Make a list of non-branded keywords from this report for further investigation.
-This may include inputting keywords into the Adwords Keyword Tool mentioned above to check the demand and into the Rank Checker tool mentioned below to see where the website is currently ranking.
+This may include inputting keywords into the AdWords Keyword Tool mentioned above to check the demand and into the Rank Checker tool mentioned below to see where the website is currently ranking.

 There are some other important metrics to look at when determining target keywords for an SEO campaign.
 This analytics report also gives insight into engagement factors, such as bounce rate and average visit duration at the keyword level.
 By focusing on keywords with low bounce rates and a good amount of time spent on the site, the campaign will be focused not only on the keywords most likely to drive traffic, but also to drive visitors that are likely to perform an action on the site.

 Finally, when starting a new SEO campaign, especially with a small budget, it is helpful to identify and target the low-hanging fruit.
 A good strategy is to target keywords that a website already ranks for but are not yet in a position capable of garnering strong results.
-Oftentimes, a website will rank low on page 1 or on page 2 for a strategic keyword without any optimization effort.
+Often, a website will rank low on page 1 or on page 2 for a strategic keyword without any optimization effort.
 By implementing an optimization plan for those keywords, the website can often quickly move up the ranks into a position that will garner strong results.

-There are many paid tools to track keyword rankings but there is an excellent free tool that allows users to check the rankings of up to 100 keywords on the fly.
+There are many paid tools to track keyword rankings, but there is an excellent free tool that allows users to check the rankings of up to 100 keywords on the fly.
 Rank Checker is a Firefox extension that can be downloaded after signing up for a free SEOBook account.
 Once downloaded, Rank Checker is available via an icon located at the bottom right of the Firefox browser.

 The usefulness of Rank Checker for keyword targeting comes in conjunction with other tools for keyword discovery such as the Adwords Keyword Tool or Google Analytics.
 After using those tools to identify lists of potential keyword targets, it’s easy to find some low hanging fruit using Rank Checker.